-The second session of ITTT (Informative Talks on Technical Topics) was held in TR2110 on 28th of February 2018.
-The topics were Reinforcement Learning and Computer Vision presented by Jayakumar Subramanian and Khimya Khetarpal, respectively.
+The third session of ITTT (Informative Talks on Technical Topics) was held on 25th of January 2018.
+The topics was Reinforcement Learning and it was presented by Jayakumar Subramanian, PhD student in Electrical and Computer Engineering department.

-The first session of ITTT (Informative Talks on Technical Topics) was held in MC603 on 25th of January 2018.
-The topics were Game Theory and Machine Learning presented by Mohammad Amini and Mohammad Alobaidi, respectively.
+The first session of ITTT (Informative Talks on Technical Topics) was held on 25th of January 2018.
+The topics was Game Theory and it was presented by Mohammad Amini, MSc student in Computer Science department.

 The IEEE Consumer Electronics Chapter at Montreal Section is pleased to announce a panel discussion to examine how Artificial Intelligence (AI) may impact Consumer Electronics (CE).
 The CE industry sector includes emerging technologies for enabling smart homes, autonomous vehicles, wearables, augmented reality and virtual reality.
 Montreal is now recognized as a world leader in the area of Artificial Intelligence.